 Sample of Approved Programs with German Coursework

-- IES/ Vienna: European Society & Culture - Vienna, Austria
+- European Society and Culture in Vienna (IES) - Vienna, Austria

-- IES/ Berlin: Language & Area Studies - Berlin, Germany
+- Language & Area Studies in Berlin (IES) - Berlin, Germany

 The German Academic Exchange Service (DAAD) gives out a number of grants for students interested in studying in Germany.
 DAAD's primary goal is to facilitate transatlantic mobility to Germany, therefore Germany must be a component of your intended academic travel.
 Funding is awarded on a competitive basis; we consider the academic merit of the individual, the feasibility and quality of the proposal, and the impact of the applicant and application as a whole.